 The "trading price" of the notes on any date of determination means the average of the secondary market bid quotations per \$1,000 principal amount of notes obtained by the trustee for \$10,000,000 principal amount of the notes at approximately 3:30 p.m., New York City time, on such determination date from three independent nationally recognized securities dealers we select, provided that if at least three such bids cannot be obtained, but two such bids are obtained by the trustee, then the average of the two bids shall be used.
-If the trustee cannot reasonably obtain at least two bids for \$10,000,000 principal amount of the notes from a nationally recognized securities dealer on any date, or in our reasonable judgment, the bid quotations are not indicative of the notes on such date will be deemed to be equal to 97.9% of (i) the conversion rate of the notes on the date of determination multiplied by (ii) the last reported sale price of our common stock on such date.
+If the trustee cannot reasonably obtain at least two bids for \$10,000,000 principal amount of the notes from a nationally recognized securities dealer on any date, or in our reasonable judgment, the bid quotations are not indicative of the secondary market value of the notes on such date, then the trading price of the notes on such date will be deemed to be equal to 97.9% of (i) the conversion rate of the notes on the date of determination multiplied by (ii) the last reported sale price of our common stock on such date.